Insights

 Your teenager may have had their first job working at the snack shack last summer, and their W2 just arrived in the mail.
 Or perhaps you collectively decided to sell some of the gifted Microsoft stock from their custodial account so your teenager could purchase their first car.
 Now you’ve received a 1099 and wonder if your child needs to file their own tax return.
 We’re here to shed some light on the most common situations in which your dependent child will need to file their own tax return.

-If an employer pays your child more than $12,550 (2021 threshold) and you typically claim your child as a dependent on your tax return, your child is required to file their own tax return.
+If an employer pays your child more than $14,600 (in tax year 2024) and you typically claim your child as a dependent on your tax return, your child is required to file their own tax return.

 Your child is considered a dependent if they 1) reside with you for more than half the year, 2) provide less than half of their own financial support, and 3) are under the age of 19 at all times during the tax year, or under the age of 24 if a full-time student.
 If your child is attending college, you may still claim them as a dependent even though your child does not physically live with you during the year.

 What if your child didn’t have earned income, but instead had significant investment income (the IRS calls this “unearned income”) such as interest and dividends?
 We see this situation often — where a parent or grandparent gifts stocks to children.
 It’s a great way to introduce them to investing and give a gift that grows over time.
 Income from investments in a child’s name (or in a custodial account designed for a minor) is considered “unearned income.”
 This includes interest, dividends, and capital gains from the sale of stocks, bonds, or other securities.
-If unearned income exceeds $1,100 (2021 threshold), then your child is required to file an income tax return.
+If unearned income exceeds $1,300 (tax year 2024), then your child is required to file an income tax return.
 If your child is under the age of 19 (or under the age of 24 if a full-time student), you may elect to report your child’s investment income on your return to avoid your child having to file a separate return.
-However, if your child’s unearned income exceeds $11,000, they must file their own tax return.
+However, if your child’s unearned income exceeds $13,000, they must file their own tax return.
+It’s important to note that unearned income that exceeds $2,600 will be taxed at the parents’ tax rate, unless the child’s tax rate is higher.

 A More Complex Combination of Earned and Unearned Income

 The filing requirements are pretty straightforward if you only have earned income or unearned income.
 But what if your child has a combination of both?
-In this instance, the income thresholds for filing are lower.
-For example, if your child has more than $750 of earned income and over $350 of investment income, then they are required to file an income tax return.
+In this instance, both amounts are added together; if the total of earned and unearned income is greater than $1,300, then they are required to file an income tax return.

 The IRS has a worksheet that can be helpful in determining whether a dependent with earned and unearned income is required to file a tax return.